Eating Disorder Specialist · 25 years' practice · Doctoral research on eating disorders

 Eating disorders (anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID, and the range of less formally categorised difficult relationships with food and the body) are among the most complex presentations in clinical practice.
 They sit at the intersection of psychology and physiology, of early development and present circumstance, of private suffering and public performance.
 Effective treatment requires a clinician who can work across all of these dimensions, not just the most visible ones.

 Philippe Jacquet & Associates offers specialist eating disorder treatment in London at Harley Street W1, Central London, and Bermondsey SE1.
-Philippe Jacquet holds Europe’s only doctoral research specifically on male eating disorders, a specialism that reflects both the depth of his engagement with this population and the extent to which eating disorders in men remain underserved by mainstream provision.
+Philippe Jacquet holds Europe’s only doctoral research specifically on male eating disorders from an analytical psychology perspective, a specialism that reflects both the depth of his engagement with this population and the extent to which eating disorders in men remain underserved by mainstream provision.

 Types of eating disorder treated